IslemAtimi/IslemAtimi/README.md

 I am a student in universite USTHB Algeria

-I am an ELIT trainee (JAVA Spring)
+I am a software engineer at ITComp

-And i am interested to flutter
+fullStack (dotnet and angular)